-1. Students must be covered by individual professional counseling liability insurance policies while enrolled in practicum.
+Students must be covered by individual professional counseling liability insurance policies while enrolled in practicum.
 Many students obtain insurance from the professional counseling associations such as ACA.
-Because some state rehabilitation internship sites provide internship coverage, please consult your internship site and provide documentation.
+Because some state rehabilitation internship sites provide internship coverage, please consult your internship site, and provide documentation.
 It is important to secure insurance well in advance of beginning practicum and internship.
 Without insurance, students will be unable to have any contact with the populations served by their sites.
-Forms for applying for insurance is available on the association's website, as they have the most current information.
+Application forms for insurance are available on the association's website, as they have the most current information.